Sealed State and Unseal

 - After session expiry: agents must renew; renewal fails with 503 until the tenant is unsealed

-- Admin UI: a sealed banner appears in Settings → Security → Tenant KMS with the last KMS error message
+- Admin UI: a sealed banner appears on the Customer KMS page (Settings → Security → Tenant Master Key → Customer KMS) with the last KMS error message

 - KMS config row: